For questions that we haven't managed to answer please email us and we will get back to you as soon as possible.

 Yes!
 With GRG anything is possible.
 In the past we have tailored trips to meet individual needs and provided full tours.
 If there is something specific you would like to do just let us know.
 In the past we have created an 'adrenaline junkie' 2 week trip for a rugby team, we've hired a trained Yoga instructor to join our multi day rafting trip and we've hosted fishing trips.

 Children are not able to raft or kayak on all of the rivers we operate.
-However, we have had many school groups and children travelling with us in the past and we are happy to have them join us on certain raft or kayak trips.
+However, we have had many school groups and children traveling with us in the past and we are happy to have them join us on certain raft or kayak trips.
 As long as they are able to wear a life-jacket, children are welcome to join.
 The Trisuli river is perfect for families or groups with children.
 Older Children may be able to join the Kaligandaki and Sun Kosi River trips.
 Ask us for more information

 Yes, we usually take our own waterproof camera and GoPro on river trips and can make you a CD or copy them to your USB at the end of the trip.
 Alternatively, you can view them on our facebook page.
 If you would like to bring your own camera we can provide you with a dry bag or Pelican box.
 (Items are stored at the owner's risk).